Most guys who want to learn some strong, masculine and effective body language tips are really trying to answer this question:

 “When the hands gesture within the Truth Plane,” he writes, “an energized calm, confident and balanced effect is felt by both the communicator and the receiver.”

-No time to watch?
-Fair enough.
-The gist of it is that your stomach is the place from which you breathe deeply, which simultaneously puts you in a more relaxed state and allows you to project more strongly with your voice and general demeanor.
+The reason why this works, as Bowden explains, is that the Truth Plane is the place from which you breathe deeply.
+Keeping your hands here puts you in a more relaxed state, and allows you to project more strongly with your voice and general demeanor.

-By keeping your hands in this plane, you convey to both yourself and anyone within sight of you that you are calm, cool, collected, and – to complete the alliteration – confident.
+So by keeping your hands in this plane, you convey to both yourself and anyone within sight of you that you’re calm, cool, collected, and confident (all without needing a custom-printed shirt!).

 Now, go back and look at that shot of Clooney one more time.
 Notice where his hands are?
 Almost perfectly in line with his navel.